wommy/gitjournal/letter final.md

 I don't have a backup plan, I need to work to support my family,

 I'm facing my fears, you seemed like a courageous woman who was doing the same

+I don't kiss just anyone, far from it.